Advice > Finance

 Now let’s get into what is probably the most important step in your interview preparation: drafting answers to common questions.

-There are 3 broad categories of questions that you’ll face in your investment banking interviews, and they are as follows:
+The following are the five broad categories of questions that you’ll face in your investment banking interviews, and how frequently they get asked:

 Now let’s get into it!